Classes

 Tools required for class: ear and eye protection, tape measure, set (6) of good chisels.
 Low angle block plane ( Most of the following tools are available at Ebanista).
 6” adj square, layout tools, low-angle block plane, Japanese saw. plus many others.
 Call w questions.

-Also recommended: Design Studio; Sharpening Workshop; Veneering Workshop
+Also recommended: Design Studio, Sharpening Workshop, Veneering Workshop

 In this 6 week class, we will go more into depth on hand tools, including proper care and techniques and strategies for their use.
 You will learn why a planed finish is superior to one that is sanded.
 Why a marking knife is superior to a pencil for laying out joinery.
 Why accurate use of layout tools such as a combination square and a marking knife are so critical to superior woodworking.
 Why we believe that an intimate understanding of your chisels will start to reveal what you are capable of doing with wood.
 We will also start learning some of the joints that are the foundation of building furniture and cabinetry.
 In Beginnings II we will focus on the splined miter joint and frame-and-panel construction and include them in the class project: a handmade jewelry/valuables box.